fivexl/website/content/case-studies/kosli-case-study/index.md

 testimonial_cta_url: 'https://sales.fivexl.io/schedule-a-call'
 testimonial_author_portrait: MikeL.png
 testimonial_long: |
-  FivexL's communication is excellent, consistently sharing new ideas with us.
+  "FivexL's communication is excellent, consistently sharing new ideas with us.
 We trust the team to implement solutions safely and without any issues, we've never experienced downtime with our infrastructure.
-FivexL has been a reliable partner throughout this entire period.
+FivexL has been a reliable partner throughout this entire period."
 about_company:
   logo: 'kosli_logo.png'
   heading: 'About Kosli'